kavia-common/simple-notes-app-12131-12144/assets/supabase.md

 - Policies ensure per-user access to notes.

 Troubleshooting
-- If auth callbacks fail, verify NG_APP_SITE_URL matches the deployed URL for redirect.
+- If auth callbacks fail, verify NG_APP_SITE_URL matches the deployed URL for redirect and is allowlisted.
 - Ensure RLS and policies are correctly set.